emariecovey/stock-analysis/README.md

 - Disadvantages:
   - Code could become "broken" if too many changes are made and errors not corrected
   - Code may not actually run faster or be more efficient, depending on the original code and how it is refractored
   - In this example, the refractored VBA code did not actually run more quickly.
-  - If we add to the number of stocks in the array, we would need to add to the code where we declared the array
+Also, If we add to the number of stocks in the array, we would need to add to the code where we declared the array